 About our twins

 We also decided to stay in the same room with the same teacher and assistant.
-Having the same teacher meant she knew their strengths and weaknesses, and she focused a bit on this in order to make them as school ready as they could be, whilst in a 100% play based environment.
-Our twins are also only children, so they don’t have older siblings to learn from, which was another reason why we thought that keeping them back would be beneficial.
+Having the same teacher meant she knew their strengths and weaknesses.
+She focused a bit on this in order to make them as school ready as they could be, whilst in a 100%

-Some people choose to delay Kindy, some people choose to change Kindy after the first year and others may decide to do their first year in a day-care setting and their second year in a stand-alone Kindy.
-This decision will predominantly come down to personal circumstances, such as finances and if you require specific hours of care for work.
+Some people choose to delay Kindy.
+Some people choose to change Kindy after the first year.
+And others may decide to do their first year in a day-care setting.
+While their second year in a stand-alone Kindy.
+This decision will predominantly come down to personal circumstances.
+Such as finances and if you require specific hours of care for work.

 All in all Prep (first year of school in QLD) has been fairly smooth sailing.
 I just know that if they had started a year earlier they would have really been struggling.
 While I suspect they would have held up their own academically, there is just no way emotionally they were ready.

 I am lucky enough to spend a bit of time in the classroom with the kids (our twins are in the same class).
 I look at some of the youngest children in the class and see how much they are struggling with their emotional maturity.
-People generally immediately think of academic readiness when looking at school readiness, but emotional readiness is far more important, just ask any teacher.
+People generally immediately think of academic readiness when looking at school readiness.
+But emotional readiness is far more important, just ask any teacher.
 The teacher is qualified to teach them, regardless of their academic level.
-As a side note, there is one girl who is one of the youngest in their class, and academically and emotionally she is doing exceptionally well.
+As a side note, there is one girl who is one of the youngest in their class.
+Academically and emotionally she is doing exceptionally well.
 However she is the youngest of 4 children and has been exposed to school life from almost the day she was born.
 So there are other aspects to consider than just date of birth.